-ALBA Consort features three core accomplished artists of early music: Margo Andrea, Artistic Director - Mezzo Soprano, Vielle; Carlo Valte - Oud; and Rex Benincasa - Percussion, Voice, Psaltry.
+ALBA Consort features four core accomplished artists of early music: Margo Andrea, Artistic Director - Mezzo Soprano, Vielle; Carlo Valte - Oud; Jason Priset - Lutes, Baroque Guitar; and Rex Benincasa - Percussion, Voice, Psaltry.
 The word “ALBA” means white, the white light of dawn, and an ALBA is the troubadour genre of a morning song - often a song of a lover as dawn approaches.

 ALBA Consort continues to pursue original programming tracing cross cultural influences through ancient music.

 "The performance was certainly an accomplishment—..bringing the contrasting harmonic idioms of the various regions vividly to life."
 Chicago Classical Review

 "They performed a program that was built of floridly ornamented, intensely melismatic vocal melodies, and deftly interwoven instrumental lines, and full of distinct cultural influences. . . a fascinating performance."
 Milwaukee Journal Sentinel